ProfTCG/proftcg.github.io/_site/index.md

 <h3 style="font-weight:bold; margin-top:48px; text-align:center">Sign-Out Page</h3>
 <p>We welcome you to come back soon upon signing out with a friendly .gif.
 Sadly, he does not move in this screenshot...</p>
 <img class="page" src="img/layouts/signout-page.png" />

+## Community Feedback
+We asked users to test our deployed application and provide feedback on their experience.
+Here's a summary of what they said.

+**Likes**:
+- Users liked the project and the concept behind it.
+- Some users found the descriptions interesting.
+- Users liked the visuals as well.

+**Dislikes**:
+- Users did not like the custom cursor design.
+- Some users reported that card descriptions overlapped with card previews on certain screen sizes/aspect ratios.
+- Others felt they should receive more than one card per day.

+**Navigation**:
+- Users found the site to be easy to navigate, giving an average rating of 4/5 (1 being poor, 5 being excellent).

+**Recommendation**:
+- On average, users were not willing to recommend the site to others, giving an average rating of 2/5 (1 being not at all likely, 5 being extremely likely).

+**Suggestions for Future Updates**:
+- Use a normal cursor
+  - The current cursor is too distracting for many users
+- Build user base
+  - As this is a community-driven app, the user base is currently too small for features like trading to work optimally
+- Add more features
+  - Currently, the making features of the app are trading and collecting
+  - More features like a leaderboard, game aspect, or the ability to view other users' collections could enhance the user experience

 ## Developer Guide